What Is IQ: How It’s Measured, Is It Important, & More

 IQ is considered an important predictor of success, but it’s certainly not the deciding factor.
 Ultimately, different careers and life paths come with different demands; sometimes, a high IQ isn’t one of them.

-However, when a position demands creativity, flexibility of mind, and excellent problem-solving and decision-making skills, individuals with high IQs tend to thrive.
+However, when a position demands creativity, cognitive flexibility, and excellent problem-solving and decision-making skills, individuals with high IQs tend to thrive.

 Here are some careers where IQ is an important factor in success: